Acid Attacks on Women in India: Why We Failed to Tackle It?

 The effects of acid attacks are devastating for the victims.
 They experience permanent physical damage, disfiguration, blindness, and even death.
 However, the effects can stretch much further than just physical and cause extreme psychological issues such as withdrawal, isolation, and depression.
-The visible scars and physical disfiguration reduces the chances for the victims to be accepted by society and family, being employed, or leading a normal life.
+The visible scars and physical disfiguration reduce the chances for the victims to be accepted by society and family, be employed, or lead a normal life.
 The cost of immediate and long-term treatments and reconstructive surgeries add an additional, lifelong burden to the family of victims.

 The Criminal Law (Amendment) Act, 2013